 Low-fat chocolate milk

-2 cups of chocolate milk provides whey protein, and calcium for bone strengthening.
-It also contains the natural sugar lactose that stimulates insulin, which helps feed the amino acids into your muscle, making it the perfect healthy snack post-swim.
+Two cups of chocolate milk provide protein and calcium for bone strengthening.
+There is also natural sugar lactose that stimulates insulin.
+The helps feed amino acids into your muscles.
+It’s the perfect healthy snack post-swim.

 White Meat Sandwich

-Cook unprocessed turkey or chicken chunks with spinach and cheese chunks for a rich, slightly heavier protein snack-meal.
+Cook unprocessed turkey and chicken chunks with spinach and cheese chunks.
+This acts as a slightly heavier protein snack or meal.

 Tuna Salad Sandwich

 If you prefer fish, a tuna salad sandwich is the way to go.
 Mix tuna salad with celery and put it between two pieces of whole wheat bread.
 You also try it in a pita or tortilla wrap for a quick bite.

 Tuna is one of the top sources of vitamin D. By eating this sandwich, you can absorb nutrients like calcium easier.
 Try a glass of low-fat chocolate milk with this meal!